The Grand Leading-Slash "Safety, or Burden?" Question

 foo: func [...] [...] ; generator, no slash needed

-/thing: select obj item ; SELECT not a generator, needs slash?
+/thing: select obj item ; SELECT not a generator, known to be function

 It would be much rarer to see the slashes in these cases, but they would be the actual meaningful places to see them.